 Remember that you are in a wild and beautiful backcountry location that is also an important place for the Ahousaht people.
 Keep a clean campsite, pack out what you packed in and follow the seven Leave No Trace principles.
 We want to ensure this amazing place stays pristine and beautiful so generations of hikers can continue to enjoy it.

 This is the West Coast so of course it is prime cougar habitat.
-Apparently bears are rarely seen along the trail but they do live in the area so you should take the usual precautions when travelling in bear country.
+Apparently bears are rarely seen along the trail but they do live in the area.
+Read up on bear safety for backpackers before your trip.

 The other large mammal to be aware of in this area is the wolf.
 The wolf population on Flores Island and in the Clayoquot Sound area in general has rebounded in recent years and is thriving.
 This means that human-wolf interactions are on the rise.
 Unfortunately there have been some unpleasant interactions, mostly in areas where people have been feeding wolves or where dogs are involved.
 In recent years there have been a number of dogs on Flores that have been attacked and killed.
 Some of these dogs are local dogs from Ahousaht and some are dogs belonging to hikers.